 This chapter presents the results of investigations by the Southwest Florida Water Management District (District) to quantify the amount of water that is potentially available from all sources of water within the planning region to meet demands through 2035.
-Sources of water that are evaluated include surface water, stormwater, reclaimed water, brackish groundwater desalination, fresh groundwater and conservation.
-Aquifer storage and recovery (ASR) is discussed as a storage option with great potential to maximize the utilization of surface water and reclaimed water.
-Aquifer recharge (AR) is discussed as a method to directly or indirectly recharge groundwater.
-The amount of water that is potentially available from these sources is compared to the demand projections for the planning region presented in Chapter 3 and a determination is made as to the sufficiency of the sources to meet demand through 2035.
+Sources of water that were evaluated include surface water/stormwater, reclaimed water, seawater desalination, brackish groundwater desalination, fresh groundwater and conservation.
+Aquifer storage and recovery (ASR) is also discussed as a storage option with great potential to maximize the utilization of surface water and reclaimed water.
+Aquifer recharge (AR), either indirect through rapid infiltration basins (RIBs) or direct through injection wells, is discussed as an option to increase water supply, restore aquifer levels and manage saltwater intrusion.
+The amount of water that is potentially available from these sources is compared to the demand projections for the planning region presented in Chapter 3, and a determination is made as to the sufficiency of the sources to meet demand through 2035.